 From native dishes to international fares, check out where to eat in Bacolod City, Negros Occidental, Philippines.
 These are all homegrown Bacolod restaurants.

-From budget meals to fine dining, Bacolod City is just generously peppered with restaurants and eateries on the map.
+From budget meals to fine dining, the city is just generously peppered with Bacolod restaurants and eateries on the map.
 From the north to the south to the west, Bacolod is a fine place for a gastronomic adventure.
 Food is really cheap.
 You can savor great quality, fine dining, slow-cooked dishes at half or even a third of Manila prices.

-We will be updating this list with the new places we will discover from time to time.
+We will be updating this list with the new places that we will discover from time to time.
 I will indicate the dates as when this was last updated so I can add and delete, as time goes by.
 I tried to classify them based on what they offer and their ambiance, but for some, the categories are overlapping.
-Some of the operating hours change from time to time so For now, these are the Bacolod Restaurants you should check out and what for. 😀
+Some of the operating hours change from time to time so for now, these are the Bacolod Restaurants you should check out and what for. 😀 Bookmark na this. 😀

-Retro KTV is the newest, funkiest KTV in town.
-Inspired by the fun and roaring disco party scene by the past, The Drinking Coach created this place in order to offer modern and very affordable KTV Rooms that people can enjoy.
-And while they are at it, they can also order good food with interesting names like Mariah Curry (for chicken curry), Black Eyed Fish (for fish fillet), Hootie and the Milkfish (for sizzling bangus or grilled bangus), Fireworks (for flaming chicken), and Pata Don’t Preach (for crispy pata), among many others.
+Retro KTV is the funkiest KTV in town.
+Inspired by the fun and roaring disco party scene by the past, The Drinking Coach created this place in order to offer modern and very affordable KTV Rooms with good food that have interesting names like Mariah Curry (for chicken curry), Black Eyed Fish (for fish fillet), Hootie and the Milkfish (for sizzling bangus or grilled bangus), Fireworks (for flaming chicken), and Pata Don’t Preach (for crispy pata), among many others.
 They also have grilled items, which are cooked in an outdoor grill named “Barbie”.
 Visit Retro KTV at The Boxes, Market Place, NGC, Bacolod City.
 They are open from 5pm to 10pm.
-His other bar, Botella, is also located at the Market Place, in the next compound.

 As of this writing, The Market Pub is barely a week old.
 It is a small European-style pub that’s the better half (literally) of Hat Trick Sports Grill.
 They have a simple menu of European favorites like different variants of paella, sausages, gambas, calamares, and salads.
 And of course, a pub would not be complete without its drinks.
 They have several brands of Italian wines and different local and imported beers.
 After dinnertime, they dim the lights to the dining area so it kinda transforms into a bar where diners can lean back, relax, play a game, and just enjoy their drinks.
 Visit them at The Marketplace at Villa Angela, Circumferential Road (beside the NGC), Bacolod City.
 They are open daily from lunch to after midnight.

-Hat Trick is an open sports bar perfect for a relaxing, laid back evening where you get to watch a game on a widescreen TV while enjoying some American favorites like the Wagyu burger, different flavored chicken wings, and nachos, all the while sipping your favorite beer or wine.
-Whew!
-That was a long sentence.
-Anyway, they will soon be adding some Chinese fare, on top of their Mongolian rice.
-The place is complete with faux stadium lights and fake grass for the area feel.
+Hat Trick is an open sports bar perfect for a relaxing, laid back evening where you get to watch a game on a widescreen TV.
+Enjoy some American favorites like Wagyu burger, different flavored chicken wings, and nachos, while sipping your favorite beer or wine.
+The place is complete with faux stadium lights and fake grass for the arena feels.
 Visit the at The Marketplace at Villa Villa Angela, Circumferential Road (beside the NGC), Bacolod City.
 Open daily for lunch until after midnight.

 Bacolod Chicken Inasal